flowagi-eu/jstf/README.md

 ### Philosophy

-**Use TypeScript syntax when you want it.
-Keep JavaScript's freedom.
-Add runtime type checking fast on-demand without needing additional libraries.**
+- Use TypeScript syntax when you want it.
+- Keep JavaScript's freedom.
+- Quickly add runtime type checking without learning additional libraries.